KarenZhangatUW/CSE517-Final-Project/README.md

 ## Data Download Instruction:

 1. Data used for the 6-way classification task:
 Per the authors' requirement in https://github.com/gt-salt/implicit-hate, you need to first complete a short survey through https://forms.gle/QxCpEbVp91Z35hWFA.
 Then follow this link to download: https://www.dropbox.com/s/24meryhqi1oo0xk/implicit-hate-corpus-nov-2021.zip?dl=0.
+(Specificall, we used the dataset "implicit_hate_v1_stg2_posts.tsv" in the zip file.)

 2. Data used for the binary classification task:
 Since the author of the original paper does not provide Cancel changesthe dataset, we used another similar dataset accessible at https://www.kaggle.com/c/nlp-getting-started/data.
-(You also need to log in to Kaggle and accept the rules to download this dataset.)
+(You also need to log in to Kaggle and accept the rules to download this dataset.
+Specificall, we used the dataset "train.csv" in the zip file.)

 ## File Description: